BerkAkipek/AWSStudy/awsCloudPractitioner/notes.md

 To do so, we will assign permissions to AWS Services with IAM Roles IAM Roles will be given to services not users
 Common Roles:
-> EC2 Instance Roles
+- EC2 Instance Roles
-Lambda Function Roles
+- Lambda Function Roles
-Roles for Cloud Formation
+- Roles for Cloud Formation

 ## IAM Security Tools

 IAM Credential Report(account level):
-> a report that lists all your accounts users and the staatus of their various credentials
+- A report that lists all your accounts users and the staatus of their various credentials

 IAM Access Advisor
-> Shows the service permission granted to a user and when those services last accessed You can use this information to revise your policies.
+- Shows the service permission granted to a user and when those services last accessed
+- You can use this information to revise your policies.

 ## IAM Best Practices